warofants/wwa/README.md

 You'll also need to install an Integrated Development Environment (IDE) to make your own life easier.
 There are several good options to choose from, so feel free to pick one.
 A few options below:

- + Visual Studio Code (code-oss)
+ + [Visual Studio Code](https://code.visualstudio.com/) (code-oss) (Very popular, fast & lightweight, feature-rich IDE)
- + Eclipse
+ + [Eclipse](https://www.eclipse.org/ide/) (Written in Java, a long-time favorite, feature-rich IDE)
- + NetBeans
+ + [NetBeans](https://netbeans.org/) (A good feature-rich "first" IDE)
- + IntelliJ Community IDEA
+ + [IntelliJ Community IDEA](https://www.jetbrains.com/idea/) (Quickly growing in popularity, resource-heavy, feature-rich IDE)

-We recommend using [IntelliJ](https://www.jetbrains.com/idea/), as it is easy to install and contains tutorials for its interface.
-It also gives you the option to download plugins, some of which may be useful to you.
-Its most recent version include OpenJDK 11, making step one optional.
+Here are the [Stack Overflow Developer Survey Results from 2019](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools), which gives you an idea for which IDEs are being used in the industry.

 </p>
 </details>